Call Us: (888) 313-1114

 Under the FCRA, your rights are violated if:

-• Your credit report still shows debts that were discharged in bankruptcy
+• Your report still shows debts that were discharged in bankruptcy

-• Creditors continue updating discharged accounts as "active" or "past due"
+• Furnishers continue updating discharged accounts as "active" or "past due"

 • The bankruptcy shows on the wrong accounts